alehsan/Final_Project/README.md

  cityline dataset into a same name, df_merge.
 To do so, set the weather data frame to pandas.DataFrame.rename method as follow: 'dfw = dfw.rename(columns={"DATE": "df_merge"})'.
 Apply the same method to 'close_d2'  column of cityline dataset to rename it into df_merge as well.

- 10. do a left merge  and store the result of the merge into dfm.
+ 10.do a left merge  and store the result of the merge into dfm.
 To do so, set dfc as left dataset, dfw as right dataset and use df_merge as key to merge both datasets, also set the 'validate' to 'm:1' and 'indicator' to 'True.

- 11. # Now, from merged dataset (dfm), We create some indicator variables that show extreme weather.
+ 11. Now, from merged dataset (dfm), We create some indicator variables that show extreme weather.
 Suppose that if Average Daily Wind Speed('AWND') is greater than 10 miles per hour, it is considered as extreme weather.
 Create new column called ['EX_wIND] and set to ['AWND'] column, greater than 10 and apply astype() method to it with argument 'int' that return the result as integer number.